Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 cnid listen = <ip address\[:port\] \[ip address\[:port\] ...\]\> **(G)**

-> Specifies the IP address that the CNID server should listen on.
+> Specifies the IP address and port that the CNID server should listen on.
+This should match the address and port of the **cnid server** option for most deployments.
 The default is **localhost:4700**.

 ddp address = <ddp address\> **(G)**